 Getting to Lavrion

 The coastal drive to Lavrion via Cape Sounion is perhaps one of the most picturesque in Attica.
+I suggest you rent a car and do it at your own pace.
 The deep blue sea on the one side with its crocheted coastline of tiny bays and the refreshing green of the once lush pine tree forests on the other, make this day trip worthwhile.

 The road snakes through little-known villages that remind the visitor of what made Greece a prime destination in the 1960s and 1970s.
 Once you arrive in Lavrion, your first impression may be one of disappointment.
 A harbor, dockyards and derelict loading facilities emerge and there really is little at first sight that might attract visitors.